 9. Step Back from the painting frequentlyRemember to step back frequently throughout the painting process and view your artwork from a few feet away.
 This allows you to gain a better perspective and assess the values and areas that may require adjustments.

 It's helpful to take breaks, as they provide fresh eyes and renewed inspiration.

 10. Paint the Highlights Last

-The goal shouldn't be to represent some thing, but to tell a narrative, communicate feelings.
-Through the process, keep your focal point in mind.
+The goal shouldn't be to represent something but to tell a narrative and communicate feelings.
 Check this Acrylic Painting tips article to escape common mistakes beginners make.